-- 1. Check that the +5v standby LED is not lit (LE2 on motherboard). - Make sure the 4-pin 12v power connector at J21 is connected to your power supply. - Make sure no short circuits exist between the motherboard and chassis. - Disconnect all ribbon/wire cables from the motherboard, including those for the keyboard and mouse. - 5.
+- 1. Make sure that the +5v standby LED is not lit (LE2 on motherboard). - Make sure the 4-pin 12v power connector at J21 is connected to your power supply. - Make sure that there are no short circuits between the motherboard and chassis. - Disconnect all ribbon/wire cables from the motherboard, including those for the keyboard and mouse. - 5.
 Remove all add-on cards. - Install a CPU and heatsink (making sure it is fully seated) and connect the chassis speaker and the power LED to the motherboard.
 Check all jumper settings as well.